a11ywatch/vscode-extension/README.md

 ```

 After the install process you can press `F5` to "Start Debugging" (or select in menu **"Debug" -> "Run Extension"**).
-A new Extension Development Host window will open in which you need to open command palette (`Ctrl/Cmd + Shift + P`) and select **"Webview React: Open Webview"** to open application.
+A new Extension Development Host window will open in which you need to open command palette (`Ctrl/Cmd + Shift + P`) and select **"Webview A11yWatch: Open Webview"** to open application.

 Whats included:
 - Communication between Webview and Extension